Faturrachman-dev/faturrachman-dev/README.md

   ![Today's Commits](https://img.shields.io/badge/Today's%20Commits-0-blue)
   ![This Month's Commits](https://img.shields.io/badge/This%20Month's%20Commits-0-green)

-  I'm happy to connect & discuss!
-  *June 2025 update: currently i have job out of development, so i may do codes less frequent than before..
+  *June 2025 update: currently i have job out of app development, so i may do codes less frequent than before..
-  but it's not stopping me to learn more! so hit me by DM if you want to discuss or say anything :)*
+  but it's not stopping me to learn more!
+DM does stil open tho :D*

 </div>